Protection Pause & Restoration

 Extraction removes value.

-Where essence extraction appears, LPWS and DKWS may need to slow movement, clarify source, review responsibility or restore balance before further circulation continues.
+Where Essence Extraction appears, LPWS and DKWS may need to clarify source, review responsibility, pause unsupported movement or restore balance before further circulation continues.

 The purpose is not to punish immediately.